Autodesk/maya-usd/lib/mayaUsd/resources/ae/usdschemabase/Attribute-Editor-Template-Doc.md

 Each custom control is a class with a creator function.
 The creator function checks if this custom control can be used for a given attribute and if so, creates an instance of this custom control for all the grouped supported attributes.
-If the attribute is not related to teh custom control, the creator function returns None.
+If the attribute is not related to the custom control, the creator function returns None.

 Each custom control has an `onCreate` and a `onReplace` callbacks.
 The `onCreate`